skjais/wta_prjct1/README.md

 # wta_prjct1
-TO RUN THIS CODE YOU NEED TO INSTALL nodejs npm reactjs mysql
+TO RUN THIS CODE YOU NEED TO INSTALL nodejs, npm , reactjs, mysql,
- THIS
+ THIS PROJECT DO NOT CONTAINS THE NODE_MODULE FILE
+ SO YOU NEED TO INSTALL THE NODE_MODULE FILE